-We operate a variety of sorting and distribution centres composed primarily of twenty-seven parcel sorting centres (one of which is a small parcel sorting centre), five mail sorting centres and one international sorting centre.
-We aim to open additional parcel sorting centres to keep pace with the expected growth in parcel volumes.
-To reduce our environmental impact, since 2011 we have focused on developing energy-efficient new buildings.
-In 2017 we raised the bar and chose to only invest in new buildings with a minimum sustainability level of BREEAM-NL Nieuwbouw "Excellent".
-We also continue to invest in installing onsite renewable energy, such as rooftop solar panels, where technically and economically feasible.
+We currently operate a variety of sorting and distribution centres composed primarily of five mail sorting centres, one international sorting centre and twenty-five parcel sorting centres.
+We intend to increase the number of parcel sorting centres in anticipation of the expected growth in parcel volumes.
+To reduce our environmental impact, since 2011 we have focused on energy-efficient new buildings and, in 2017, we decided to raise the bar and only invest in new buildings with a minimum sustainability level of BREEAM NL Nieuwbouw Excellent.
+We also continue to invest in installing onsite renewable energy, such as solar panels on rooftops, where technically and economically feasible.

-During the reporting period, we invested €14 million of the Green Bond proceeds in four sustainable buildings.
-Since the launch of the Green Bond, we have invested €59 million in nine sustainable buildings, 67% of which was related to refinancing and the remainder to financing new buildings.
-During the reporting period we obtained the BREEAM-NL In-Use certification "Very Good" for our existing parcel sorting centre in Den Hoorn, and expect to obtain the same certification for 16 other existing parcel sorting centres during the second quarter of 2022.
-This will involve an investment of around €100 million, which will be visible in our 2022 report.
+During the reporting period, we invested €18 million of the Green Bond proceeds in four sustainable buildings.
+Since the launch of the Green Bond, we have invested €45 million in eight sustainable buildings, 75% of which was related to refinancing and the remainder to financing new buildings.
+Four buildings obtained the required certification within the reporting period.
+Looking ahead, we expect to upgrade the sustainability level of existing sorting centres to a sustainability level of BREEAM NL In-use in 2021.